metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 attributes of the first assertion returned in the identity provider's SAML response.

-We've pulled the attributes out of the XML above for easy copy/pasting into your SAML identity provider:
+We've pulled the attributes out of the XML above for easy copy/pasting into your SAML identity provider.
+We've found that generally, you need to paste this into a field labelled "Name" but the location of the field may vary depending on the provider.
+Look for it in a section labelled "Attributes" or "Parameters."

 | Name      | Value |
 | ----------- | ----------- |